 In a world divided by factions based on virtues, Tris learns she's Divergent and won't fit in.
 When she discovers a plot to destroy Divergents, Tris and the mysterious Four must find out what makes Divergents dangerous before it's too late.

 Katniss Everdeen is in District 13 after she shatters the games forever.
 Under the leadership of President Coin and the advice of her trusted friends, Katniss spreads her wings as she fights to save Peeta and a nation moved by her courage.

 Four magicians each answer a mysterious summons to an obscure address with secrets inside.
-A year later, they are the Four Horsemen, big time stage illusionists who climax their sold out Las Vegas show with a bank apparently robbed for real.
-This puts agents Dylan Rhodes of the FBI and Alma Dray of Interpol on the case to find out how they did it.
-However, this mystery proves difficult to solve even with the insights of the professional illusion exposer, Thaddeus Bradley.
-What follows is a bizarre investigation where nothing is what it seems with illusions, dark secrets and hidden agendas galore as all involved are reminded of a great truth in this puzzle: the closer you look, the less you see.Written by
+A year later, they are the Four Horsemen, big time stage illusionists who climax their sold-out Las Vegas show with a bank apparently robbed for real.
+This puts F.B.I.
+Agents Dylan Rhodes and Interpol Agent Alma Dray on the case to find out how they did it.
+However, this mystery proves to be difficult to solve, even with the insights of professional illusion exposer Thaddeus Bradley.
+What follows is a bizarre investigation where nothing is what it seems to be, with illusions, dark secrets, and hidden agendas galore as all involved are reminded of a great truth in this puzzle: the closer you look, the less you see.Written by

 Kenneth Chisholm (email@example.com)

 74 of 118 people found this review helpful.